Maxgy/gohilo/README.md

 # gohilo
-The game of Hi-Lo written in go
+The game of Hi-Lo written in Go